Steditor/poll/README.md

 Remember to set the environment variable `MONITOR_PASSWORD` to a secure password.
 The image exposes the express server on port 2567.

-### PM2

-Install [PM2](https://pm2.keymetrics.io/) on your server.
-Run [`.deploy/deploy.sh`](.deploy/deploy.sh) from the project's root directory.
-The script will install all dependencies and build both server and client.
-Afterwards it uses PM2 to run the application.

-Setup your reverse proxy according to [the colyseus manual](https://docs.colyseus.io/deployment/#nginx-recommended).
-Remember to put in the `EXPRESS_PORT` you specified during setup.

 ## Server monitoring

 The server exposes the [Colyseus Monitoring Panel](https://docs.colyseus.io/tools/monitor/) under `URL:PORT/colyseus`.